-Under this alternative, park management and operations may be affected by the establishment of up to 245 new acres of various wetland habitats as well as the construction of a new breakwater, breaks along Haul Road, and tidal guts that are cut into the restored marsh.
-The 245 acres includes options to restore an area currently serving as the mooring field for the Belle Haven Marina and an area south of the breakwater.
-The area serving as the mooring field for the Belle Haven Marina would only be filled in should the marina shut down; however, at this time, it is anticipated that the marina would continue its normal operations and that this option would not be exercised.
+Under this alternative, park management and operations may be affected by the establishment of up to 180 new acres of various wetland habitats as well as the construction of a new breakwater, breaks along Haul Road, and tidal guts that are cut into the restored marsh.
+The 180 acres includes an option to restore an area south of the breakwater.
+The marina would continue its normal operations, since there would be no fill placed in the mooring area or near marina docks under alternative C.